zaiste/foundation-icons-sass-rails/README.md

-# Foundation Icons 2 on SASS for Rails
+# Foundation Icon Fonts 2 on SASS for Rails

 ## How to Install